openml/server-api/docs/database/openml_expdb.md

 ### downloads

 Tracks download counts per user and entity.
-TODO: The last use was in 2025, and even then it only very sporadically.
-Not sure if/how this was used.

 | Column | Type | Optional | Default | References | Description | Example |
 |--------|------|----------|---------|------------|-------------|---------|